Peer Support Helpline

 Peer Support Line call topics included Mental Health (15%), Housing (13%), Community Connection/Support (7%), Queer Identity (6%), Queerphobic Family/Friend/Roommate, Sexual Health (5%), Substance Use (4%), Self Harm (4%), Suicide (4%), Abuse (4%), Grounding/Coping Skills (4%), Gender Transition (4%), Coming Out (4%), Work (4%), Grief (2%), Education (2%), Physical Health (2%), Poor Queer Cultural Competency (2%), Relationship Health (2%), Religion (2%), School (1%), Race (1%), Activism (1%), and Queer-Friendly Business (1%).

-While we are guided by our Clinical Supervisors, we are no substitute for long-term, professional mental health care.
-Please visit MTUG's list of vetted providers or our SQSHBook Resource Guide to connect with a LGBTQIA-affirming healthcare provider in the St. Louis region.
+SQSH’s Helpline is not a substitute for long-term, professional mental health care.
+Please visit MTUG's list of vetted providers or our SQSHBook Resource Guide to connect with a LGBTQIA-affirming healthcare provider.

 Features & Policies

-Our Peer Support Line fills a unique niche in the St. Louis region as the only LGBTQIA-specific tele-service using a peer counseling approach.
-Although we are a St. Louis-specific group, we welcome calls from anywhere in the world!
-If you call from outside of St. Louis, our Peer Counselors are still able to provide peer counseling and emotional support, but would work collaboratively with you to search for and explore suitable resources in your area.
+Our Peer Support Helpline fills a unique niche in the St. Louis region as the only LGBTQIA-specific tele-service using a peer counseling approach.
+Although we are a St. Louis-specific group, we welcome calls from anywhere in the U.S.!
+If you call from outside of St. Louis, our Peer Counselors are still able to provide peer counseling and emotional support, but may have to work collaboratively with you to search for and find suitable resources in your area.

-We operate our Peer Support Line based on the following principles and procedures:
+We operate our Peer Support Helpline based on the following principles and procedures:

 Training Curriculum